 International Teachers' Day is a chance for us to recognise all of our music teachers worldwide.
 We appreciate all of the hard-work, patience and devotion that goes into teaching music to a range of ages and skill levels all around the world.
 We also recognise that the reasons an individual chooses to teach aren't (exclusively) about money or status.
-The reasons for passing on a creative craft can often stem from a more personal place, and while that can usually expressed in a myriad of ways, they are almost all united by the desire to impact peoples’ lives positively.
+The reasons for passing on a creative craft can often stem from a more personal place, and while that can usually be expressed in a myriad of ways, they are almost all united by the desire to impact peoples’ lives positively.

 With that in mind, we have reached out to a few of our Rockschool teachers from different nations to understand how Rockschool is being used in their corner of the world.
 We asked each of them a group of questions (that some of you will recognise from our 'Rockschool Stories' series) and put them all side-by-side.
 What we get is a really insightful set of answers that highlight the unifying power of music, despite the thousands of miles that separate each of these Rockschool music teachers.

 Can you give us a brief explanation of your teaching business?
 Include any achievements you’d like to highlight.

 FSN: I am a full time music teacher at Cristofori Music School and a freelance guitar instructor in Singapore.
 A highlight has been my performance for Rockschool Singapore's Concert in 2017 and 2018.
 It has been really rewarding to take part in Rockschool's teaching seminars here in Singapore for the last few years as well.